 The gastric bypass is one of 4 types of operations for morbid obesity and has shown results for patients who are seriously obese, who have been unable to achieve satisfactory and sustained weight loss by various dietary efforts, and for people who suffer from comorbid conditions, which are a serious impairment to the quality of life or are life-threatening.

 Gastric bypass is recommended for morbidly obese patients with a BMI over 40.
 Patients should expect a weight loss of 65-80% of excess body weight in time after the surgery.
 The medically more significant effects include a dramatic reduction in comorbid conditions.
 Patients are required to follow a diet plan and lead an active life in order to maintain their weight after the procedure.

 Gastric Sleeve Procedure For a BMI 53

 Rule number one is to adjust your physical activity.
-Increase intensity, frequency and duration over time.
-Consult your doctor to for specialized advice.
+Increase intensity, frequency, and duration over time.
+Consult your doctor for specialized advice.
 Pre-existing, obesity-associated health conditions make designing an exercise plan a complex and delicate task that needs to be treated with the utmost care.
 Your routine should include:

 It is a widely accepted rule that adults should include at least 150 minutes a week of moderate-intensity physical activity or half of this time per week of vigorous-intensity physical activities.
 Cardio exercise should have a duration of at least 10 minutes per session.
 With up to 300 minutes of moderate-intensity physical activity per week, health benefits increase, but you should consult with your doctor to establish the exercise intensity, frequency, and duration that your fitness and health level allows.